Smiles in Profiles: Improving Efficiency While Reducing Disparities in Online Marketplaces: Efficiency-Disparity tradeoff: counterfactual simulations

 \subsection{A model of a micro-lending platform}

 \paragraph{Pool of borrowers.} The pool of available borrowers is a set of borrowing campaigns from which Kiva selects a subset to display to lenders.
-The pool of borrowing campaigns can be summarized by a vector of profiles $\mathbf{x}$, where each element is a profile $x_{i} = (male_{i}, smile_{i}, body-shot_{i},\eta_{i})$, which describes features of the borrower $i$; the first element corresponds to the borrower's \emph{type}: \emph{male} or \emph{female}.
-The two latter features, \emph{smile} and \emph{body-shot}, pertain to the borrower's \emph{style}, and $\eta_{i}$ is a fixed effect which summarizes all other characteristics of the borrower.
+The pool of borrowing campaigns can be summarized by a vector of profiles $\mathbf{x}$, where each element is a profile $x_{i} = (type_{i}, style_{i},\eta_{i})$, which describes features of the borrower $i$; the first element corresponds to the borrower's type and we consider two dimensions male or female and young and old.
+The style features encompass smile, body-shot, sunglasses, and Dark hair, and $\eta_{i}$ is a fixed effect which summarizes all other characteristics of the borrower.

 The pool of borrowers is exogenously determined and the joint distribution of borrowers' characteristics is denoted as $G$.
+The expected pool of borrowers is denoted as $\tilde{x}$.